alebelcor/knowledge/web-performance.md

 With all of that it can replace JPEG, PNG, GIF, and others.

 ### Misc

+If you want to use a next-gen image format as a background in CSS you can use:

+* [avif-in-css (PostCSS plugin)](https://github.com/nucliweb/avif-in-css): Te detect AVIF support
+* [webp-in-css (PostCSS plugin)](https://github.com/ai/webp-in-css): Te detect WebP support
+* [Modernizr](https://modernizr.com/): To detect WebP support

 Avoid [JPEG 2000](https://caniuse.com/jpeg2000).
 It's only supported in Safari.